 10 of the Most Common Drugs of Abuse

-These are often referred to as “speed” or even “uppers” because they are stimulant drugs that accelerate body and brain functions.
+These often referred to as “speed” or even “uppers” because they are stimulant drugs that accelerate body and brain functions.
 This drug category includes many products legally manufactured and distributed by the pharma industry.
 They are used to treat conditions like attention deficit hyperactivity disorder (ADHD) and narcolepsy or uncontrollable sleepiness, and even Parkinson’s disease.
 Amphetamines are sometimes abused by patients who have been prescribed the medication.
 However, they are often abused by people acquiring drugs illicitly or by people who buy illegally manufactured drugs on the street.

 Barbiturates do the opposite of amphetamines as they depress or slow down body and brain activity.
 These pharmaceutical products are legally prescribed or used to treat headaches, seizures, and insomnia.
 They are considered common drugs of abuse because they’re popular for their sedative and even hypnotic effects.
 They purportedly help users “get away from it all” in the same way alcoholic drinks do.
 Often referred to as “downers,” these drugs are particularly dangerous because even a mild overdose could result in coma or even death.